SELF TREATMENT OF EAR WAX

 DO NOT SELF TREAT IF YOU HAVE:

-- Pain or discharge from the ear
+a) Pain or discharge from the ear

-- Past or current perforation of eardrum
+b) Past or current perforation of eardrum

-- Ear infection within 6 weeks f) Latex allergy
+c) Ear infection within 6 weeks

-- Ever been advised against ear syringing by a health professional
+g) Ever been advised against ear syringing by a health professional

 SEEK ADVICE FROM YOUR GP IF YOU EXPERINENCE ANY OTHER ABOVE

-- Soften the wax with ear drops either of sodium bicarbonate or olive oil for at least 7-10 days.
+1. Soften the wax with ear drops either of sodium bicarbonate or olive oil for at least 7-10 days.

 a) These products are widely available at the supermarket or a pharmacy.

 b) The drops should be room temperature and put inside the ear 3 times a day and allowed to soak for 2-3 minutes.

-- Oil should be allowed to drain away from the ear.
+c) Oil should be allowed to drain away from the ear.

-- Use the ear syringe bulb with body temperature water (approx 37C / 98F) to flush out the wax.
-Follow the instructions with the bulb.
+2. Use the ear syringe bulb with body temperature water (approx 37C / 98F) to flush out the softened wax.

-- Prepare the syringe by squirting water in and out of it a few times.
+d) Prepare the syringe by squirting water in and out of it a few times.

-- Gently pull your outer ear "up back and out" to help straighten out the canal.
+e) Gently pull your outer ear "up back and out" to help straighten out the canal.

-- Tilt your head to one side and gently squirt one or more bulb syringes of water into your ear.
+f) Tilt your head to one side and gently squirt one or more bulb syringes of water into your ear.

-- Allow the water to remain in your ear for at least 60 seconds.
+g) Allow the water to remain in your ear for at least 60 seconds.
 Gently tilt your head in the opposite direction and wiggle your outer ear.
 You may note the water which comes out is now discoloured or has chunks of ear wax in it.

 You may need to repeat this process every few days, continuing to soft the wax with oil in between, until the ear feels unblocked.